Prince Michel of Bourbon-Parma

-Prince Michel of Bourbon-Parma (Michel Marie Xavier Waldemar Georg Robert Karl Eymar; 4 March 1926 – 7 July 2018) was a French businessman, soldier and racing car driver, who was a member of deposed sovereign ducal House of Bourbon-Parma.
+Prince Michel of Bourbon-Parma (Michel Marie Xavier Waldemar Georg Robert Karl Eymar de Bourbon-Parme; 4 March 1926 – 7 July 2018) was a French Prince, businessman, soldier and racing car driver, who was a member of the deposed sovereign royal and ducal House of Bourbon-Parma.

 He was a son of Prince René of Bourbon-Parma and his wife Princess Margaret of Denmark.
 Paternally, he was a grandson of Robert I, Duke of Parma (1848–1907), while through his mother he was a great-grandson of Christian IX of Denmark.
 Prince Michel was also the younger brother of Queen Anne of Romania.

 Biography

 Prince Michel grew up in Paris, where his father worked for a propane gas tank manufacturer.

 In 1940, Prince Michel and his family fled the German invasion and left for New York City, where his mother worked in a hat shop.
-Michel was enrolled in a Jesuit school in Montreal.
+Michel was enrolled in a Jesuit school in Montreal, the Collège Jean-de-Brébeuf.

-Three years later at age 17 he joined the U.S. Army with his father's permission and was appointed lieutenant.
+Three years later, at age 17, he joined the U.S. Army with his father's permission, and was commissioned as a lieutenant.
 Serving in Operation Jedburgh, he was parachuted into Nazi-occupied France as part of a three-man sabotage team (with Maj.
 Tommy Macpherson and Sgt O. A. Brown) to operate deep behind German lines.

-After the liberation of France Prince Michel was deployed to Indochina in order to fight against the Viet Minh.
-Dropped on 28 August 1945 by parachute, he was captured the same day by the Vietnamese resistance, who kept him for eleven months, during which his group of six captives attempted several escapes and were recaptured.
+After the liberation of France, Prince Michel was deployed to the First Indochina War in order to fight against the Viet Minh.
+Dropped on 28 August 1945 by parachute, he was captured the same day by the Viet Minh, who kept him prisoner for eleven months, during which his group of six captives attempted several escapes and were recaptured.
 They were led from camp to camp through the dense jungle, bound together with strips of bamboo.
 Each lived on a bowl of rice a day.
 Toward the end of the ordeal, the men were asked to sign statements saying that they had been well treated, which they refused.
 Four of them were killed before the two survivors finally made it back to France due to the French negotiating a ceasefire agreement with the Viet Minh at the Geneva Conference.
 Prince Michel was one of 3000 prisoners to survive of the 12,000 French prisoners taken by the Viet Minh.
 A chevalier of France's Legion of Honour, for his services during war, he was also awarded the British Military Cross and the Croix de Guerre.